 Gold 72 5277 70.8 116

-General Comments: With a nice putting green and range straight uphill, Greystone provides a nice warmup for your day.
-The clubhouse is also superb and a great place to get a drink after the round.
-Pace of play was pretty slow on the day I played, but it was one of the first nice days of the year and you don’t get many of those in upstate New York.
+General Comments: For practice facilities, Greystone offers a nice practice green and an interesting range that plays straight into the side of a hill.
+The clubhouse is modern and cozy and is a great place to grab some post-round drinks.
+Pace of play was pretty slow on the day I played, but it was one of the first nice days of the year so I don’t blame the upstaters who hadn’t seen the sun in months!

 Verdict: With sweeping elevation changes, an engaging layout, and a price that won’t break the bank, the Links at Greystone is always a fun time and undoubtedly one of the best public courses in the region.